hongwilliam/Random-Walk-Down-Wall-Street/README.md

 <ul>
 <li>To test if there are correlations between US stock returns and other variables (world currencies, commodities prices, etc)
 <ul>
-<li> ex: are movements in US stocks correlated to movements in interest rates? </li>
+<li> ex: are movements in materials stocks correlated to movements in the yen? </li>
 </ul>
 </ul>
 <ul>